telerik/winforms-docs/chartview/features/selection.md

 {{endregion}}

-Here is a sample using __PieSerie__s and multiple selection.
+Here is a sample using __PieSeries__ and multiple selection.
 When a slice is selected, it is being offsetted from the center:

 #### Sliced Pie